Introduction

 Description of hysteresis study of equal % control valve and linear control valve using experimental setup:

-The set up should contain two control valves with pneumatic actuators.
-One control valve is with equal % characteristics (air to close type) and the other is with linear characteristics (air to open type).
-Water from receiving tank is pumped to supply tank and re-circulated.Water passes from supply tank comes out of the control valve.
-The water flow-rate is measured with the help of rotameter and to know about the inlet pressure of water at control valve a water column can be used.
-The outlet of the control valve is open to atmosphere.
+The setup should contain two control valves with pneumatic actuators.
+One control valve has equal % characteristics (air to close type) and the other has linear characteristics (air to open type).
+Water from the receiving tank is pumped to the supply tank and re-circulated.
+Water passes from the supply tank and comes out of the control valve.
+The water flow rate is measured with the help of a rotameter and to know about the inlet pressure of water at the control valve a water column can be used.
+The outlet of the control valve is open to the atmosphere.
 Stem movement of the control valve can be changed with the air regulator which changes the outlet area of the control valve body.
-A scale is also provided to measure the stem travel (in mm) from fully open to fully close.
+A scale is also provided to measure the stem travel (in mm) from fully open to fully closed.

 Theory of hysteresis of control valve:

 Hysteresis is a predictable error resulting from the differences in the transfer functions when a reading is taken from above and below the value to be measured.
-In case of control valves for same actuator signal, different stem travel (hence valve coefficients) are obtained depending upon the direction of change in the signal.
+In the case of control valves for the same actuator signal, different stem travel (hence valve coefficients) are obtained depending upon the direction of change in the signal.

-Control valve diagram
+Control valve diagram |

 Procedure for doing an experiment on control valves:

-• Set actuator air pressure to 3 psig.
+- Set actuator air pressure to 3 psig.

-• Note the flow rate and pressure at the inlet of the control valve.
+- Note the flow rate and pressure at the inlet of the control valve.

-• Gradually increase the actuator pressure in the steps 2 psig up to 15 psig and note the readings.
+- Gradually increase the actuator pressure in the steps 2 psig up to 15 psig and note the readings.

-• Gradually decrease the actuator pressure in the steps 2 psig from 15 psig to 3 psig and note the readings.
+- Gradually decrease the actuator pressure in the steps 2 psig from 15 psig to 3 psig and note the readings.

-• Repeat the same experiment for air to open (linear) valve.
+- Repeat the same experiment for air to open (linear) valve.

 Note down the observations for equal % valve and linear valves separately in the following format.